ogjackk/ogjackk/README.md

 👋 - Hi, I’m @ogjackk

-🌱 - I’m currently learning more fluent C#
+🌱 - I’m currently learning more fluent JS

 📫 - You can reach me on Discord - ogjackk#4433

-⚡ - 13 Years Old
+⚡ - Learning C# for 1 year

 📍 - https://ogjackk.com/